-15 Awesome Examples of Social Media Marketing
+17 Awesome Examples Of Social Media Marketing

 Firstly, the app provided a personalized story for each user – you could see how your music taste developed through the year and what songs accompanied you in your life.

-Secondly, by enabling and encouraging sharing on social media, Spotify amplified the reach of the campaign.
+Secondly, by enabling and encouraging sharing on social media, Spotify amplified the campaign’s reach.

 People naturally wanted to show off their highlights to their friends, thus making more people eager to try this experience.

-Campaign Outline
+Campaign Outline:

-It is with heavy hearts that we confirm that Mr. Peanut has died at 104.
-In the ultimate selfless act, he sacrificed himself to save his friends when they needed him most.
-Please pay your respects with #RIPeanut pic.twitter.com/VFnEFod4Zp
+Recognizing the importance of mental health and overcoming traumatic experiences, Netflix launched Wanna Talk About It?, a weekly Instagram LIVE series and accompanying website that addresses topics ranging from sexual violence and abuse to gender identity and suicidal thoughts.

+It features stars from several Netflix movies and series, it was initially launched at the height of the COVID-19 pandemic.

 Why Did It Work?

-Campaign Outline
+Campaign Outline:

-Starbucks UK partnered with Mermaids, an organization to support transgender and gender-diverse youth for a #WhatsYourName campaign focused on trans rights.

-- The Instagram post gathered 1,000+ comments with an average comment rate for the Starbucks UK Instagram profile being around 40 comments.
+Swedish watch manufacturer Daniel Wellington was one of the first brands to recognize the power of social media influencers.

+The company sent free watches to some of the most-followed individuals on Instagram, with the only requirement being that they post one photo on their feed using the hashtag #WheresWellington.
+Followers were then asked to guess the location where the photo was taken.

 Why Did It Work?